 WP Engine stands apart from cheaper WordPress-specific hosts because of its premium features.
 It offers custom caching, automatic daily backups, and excellent support along with these extras:

 - User-triggered backups, and automated site restores are built right in and super easy to use.

 - Fast servers exclusively used for WordPress and configured accordingly.

 - Impressive “Staging Site” feature to make a copy of your site for testing and building new features.
 (SiteGround’s GoGeek plan also offers a staging feature.)

 Free Hosting for Nonprofits

 There are multiple companies that offer free or discounted hosting for nonprofit websites.
 While I have recommended these hosts in the past, I’ve had increasing performance issues with most of them in the past few years.
-Just about any organization can afford the extremely affordable SiteGround hosting I recommend.
+Just about any organization can afford the affordable SiteGround hosting recommended above.

 Many web hosts offer domain registration with your account.
 Some even give you a free domain for a year, so choose your web host first before buying a domain.

 If you do select a host that doesn’t offer domain registration, I recommend using Hover.com since they do nothing but domain registration.

 An honorable mention for domain registration goes to Google Domains which I’ve been impressed by but is still fairly new.